Pterygium (Fleshy Growth in the Eye)

 - Outdoor workers

-- Individuals who do not wear protective sunglasses
+- People who do not use UV-protective eyewear

 Treatment of Pterygium